• Mental Health

 • TeleHealth or Online Therapy: This can work well for some couples who cannot coordinate schedules to be available during more routine hours.
 There is more flexibility in meeting times.
 However, this medium prevents someone from reading body language, which is helpful in communication on these topics.
 On top of meeting society’s needs for more flexibility, it can also be more affordable.

-To find a couples/marriage counselor or find a therapist who can help mend your relationship or manage the emotional trauma from being cheated on, readers can search for options on the choosing therapy online therapist directory.
+To find a marriage counselor or the right therapist who can help mend your relationship or manage the emotional trauma from being cheated on, readers can search for options in the choosing therapy online therapist directory.

 When Is Therapy Not Helpful?